Founda-Inc/tisklast/README.md

 ## Help

-If you need assistance with anything, please email here founda.vercel.app
+If you need assistance with anything, please email here founda.apps@proton.me